joergschwarzwaelder/hhc2022/Objective-14/README.md

 This objective is about getting familiar with transactions on a blockchain.
 In this example we buy a hat from the hat vending machine and pay with KringleCoins.

 We select a sailor hat.
-The machine tell us to pre-approve the transfer of 10 KC at a KTM to the wallet address 0x7Ec47B5ca7E6230377590F02ACCDD02DB98AB1aD.
+The machine tells us to pre-approve the transfer of 10 KC at a KTM to the wallet address 0x7Ec47B5ca7E6230377590F02ACCDD02DB98AB1aD.

 After having done this, the hat vending machine confirms the transaction and provides the hat to us.